betaflight/betaflight.com/docs/support/archive/FAQ.md

 The following FAQs are common questions that were asked in Boris' ßF or other RCG threads.
 Many of these do cover Basics but be Aware that some cover specific Versions of ßF Firmware and may be Obsolete for the later Versions of the firmware.
-Therefore be sure to Read the Release Note Wiki pages to know what commands or features are currently supported.
+Therefore be sure to Read the Release Notes to know what commands or features are currently supported.

 ## Contents